 People with significant control register - PSC Register

-The PSC register must be established and maintained by companies on an ongoing basis and the information filed at Companies House on an annual basis, even if the company does not have any people with significant control.
+The PSC register must be established and maintained by companies on an ongoing basis even if the company does not have any people with significant control.
+Any changes to the PSC information need to be filed at Companies House when they occur rather than in the annual confirmation statement.
 The guidance states that:

 “You must take reasonable steps to determine whether any individual or any legal entity meets the conditions for being a PSC or registrable RLE in relation to your company, and if so, who that person or registrable RLE is.”